wblondel/spring-boot-trading/README.md

 - Users can view all Trades of a specific User
 - Users can view all Wallets of a specific User
 - Users can view their own User via the `/me` route

-## Limitations and known bugs
-- No roles, permissions, or authentication: we assume the authenticated user is User 1, and this user can access all endpoints
-- I made the mistake of using doubles, which lead to accuracy problems (I wanted to save time...).
-I should store the amounts in the currency's smallest unit using a BigInteger, and store the smallest unit (aka precision) on each Currency.
-- The logic inside the `getPairPrices()` scheduled task should be extracted to a Service.
-- There is no proper error handling and timeout handling inside the `getPairPrices()` task.